mysamai/mysam/readme.md

 > What's the weather in Berlin?

+# Using the CLI

+The following command line options are available:

+- __-s, --server__ - Start server mode only
+- __-d, --develop__ - Start in development mode

+Development mode (`--develop`) will load the development tools in the Electron application, output detailed log messages to the command line and load the frontend in individual modules.
+This is helpful when creating your own plugins.

 # Creating plugins

-To create a new plugin you need the following `package.json`:
+To create a new plugin create a new folder with the following `package.json`:

 ```
 {
   "name": "mysam-myplugin",
-  "main": "server.js",
+  "main": "server",
   "mysam": {
-    "client": "frontend.js",
+    "client": "frontend",
     "styles": "styles.css"
   }
 }